ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 - ✅ **Class and Struct Reflection**: Register classes/structs and dynamically reflect their methods, constructors, and destructors.
 - ✅ **Constructor Invocation**:
   - Invoke the default constructor.
-  - Invoke copy constructors with both non-const and const reference arguments.
+  - Invoke copy constructors.
   - Invoke any overloaded constructor.
+  - Allocate object on Heap or Stack.
 - ✅ **Member Function Invocation**:
   - Dynamically invoke non-const member functions.
   - Dynamically invoke const member functions.
   - Dynamically invoke static member functions.
+- ✅ **Supports Move Semantics**: `(powered by std::any)`
+  - Implicitly invokes the move constructor when necessary.
+  - Implicitly invokes the move assignment operator when necessary.
 - ✅ **Automatic Resource Management**: Automatically invokes destructors for objects created on the heap via reflection.
 - ✅ **Perfect Forwarding**: Precisely binds lvalues and rvalues to the correct method overload during invocation.
 - ✅ **Zero Overhead Forwarding**: doesn't create any temporary variables/copies while forwarding arguments to methods.
 - ✅ **Namespace Support**: Group and reflect classes, structs, and global functions under namespaces for better organization.
-- 🚧 Reflected Return Types: Access return types registered to the system without compile-time knowledge. `//In progress.`
+- 🚧 **Reflected Returns**: Access return values with types unknown at compile time but registered in the reflection system. `//In progress.`
 - ❌ **Property Reflection**: Reflect properties of classes/structs, providing getter/setter methods.
 - ❌ **Enum Reflection**: Add support for reflecting enums.
 - ❌ **Composite Type Reflection**: Reflect classes with composite types that are also reflected.